Metro: Exodus shows the apocalypse in the snowy east

 And toward the end of the demo, you can see how modular your weapons are, and how you can craft them to suit your purposes.
 The world of Metro: Exodus will no doubt have scarce ammo, but you’re clearly going to have to use a lot of it just to take down a creature with your machine gun.

 The game will run on multiple platforms when it debuts next year.
-It’s a really vicious wasteland, I’m afraid.
+It’s a vicious wasteland, I’m afraid, where you play as Artyom, the hero of the Metro: 2033 and Metro: Last Light games.
 But Metro: Exodus will clearly be taking place in the outdoors, with swamps, churches, and other industrial wastelands in the environment.
 But that may not make it any easier for you to survive.

+The Volga region of Russia encompasses the drainage basin of Europe’s largest river and is packed with dangerous bandits, a fanatic religious cult, and a range of vicious mutants desperate to make Artyom their next meal, 4A Games said.

+The developers at 4A Games have re-imagined the landscape of the eastern European plains in detail, including the flooded remains of villages and factories where life was forever changed 25 years previously.